Representations of automorphism groups on the homology of matroids

-Since $C$ is a crosscut fixed by $G$, we can apply Theorem \ref{teo:crosscutfixed} to $\mathcal{L}(M)$ and $C$ itself: \begin{teo} Let $G$ be the group of automorphism of the simple matroid $M$.
+Since $C$ is a cross-cut fixed by $G$, we can apply Theorem \ref{teo:crosscutfixed} to $\mathcal{L}(M)$ and $C$ itself: \begin{teo} Let $G$ be the group of automorphism of the simple matroid $M$.
 Then we have the following $\mathbb{C}[G]$-module isomorphism:

 where $C$ is the cross-cut of $\mathcal{L}(M)$ composed of its atoms. \end{teo}